 The trestle legs on Neptune’s Hebden Dining Table make it quite the workhorse, as it can double as a (very generous) desk.
 In dining table-form, it comes with either a glossy glass or oak top – and the legs can be painted a glorious spectrum of colours.

-9. Try dark wood for a formal feel
+9. Try a contemporary dining table in dark wood for a formal feel

 Contemporary dining rooms needn't be eclectic and relaxed – choosing a dark wood will make it feel formal and smart.